shanwai1234/beautiful-jekyll/RN.md

 <hr>

 10-2018
 + Great honor to have lunch with Dr. Steve Briggs.
-Not only his researches, but also plentiful advise on job hunting, performance in academia and lab management.
+Not only his researches, but also plentiful advise on job hunting, performance in academia and lab management impressed me a lot.

 + It's awesome to attend Dr. Sanzhen Liu's talk.
 Great work on candidate pathogen resistance gene selection and mini-chromosomes characterization on pathogenic strains!